 The 48-year-old Oscar winner saved a man from a burning vehicle outside of his Hidden Valley, California, home on Jan.
 18. The driver of the vehicle, 32-year-old Brett Kyle, ran his 2007 Toyota Tacoma off the road, after which it hit a ditch, flipped over multiple times and caught fire.
 Foxx unbuckled the man from the driver's seat and dragged him 30 feet away from the flames.

 "I told [Kyle] as we were talking, I said, 'Listen,' as I'm getting him out, 'You gotta help me get you out 'cause I don't want to have to leave you,'" Foxx told ET.
 "I said, 'You got angels around you.
 You have angels around you.'
 I kept saying this."

 Foxx also directed his first major film in 2016.
 The comedy, called All-Star Weekend, features two friends who form a rivalry over their favorite NBA stars.
-Foxx produced the movie alongside a team that included Sam Warren, Chuck Pacheco and Elijah Long
+Foxx produced the movie alongside a team that included Sam Warren,

 The action star proved to be a superhero both on and off-screen when he saved his 15-year-old son, Oscar, and other beachgoers from a dangerous surf at Bondi Beach in Sydney, Australia, on March 26.
 According to a report from Australia's 9 News, the actor helped his son escape the intense riptide, then waved down others in the water -- including his 10-year-old daughter, Ava -- signaling them to make their way to shore.